madsstoumann/elements/blog/selling-security.md

 If you try to load a Google Font with the code above, it will fail.
 You'll have to add entries to both `font-src` and `style-src`.

 For YouTube, you need entries to `child-src` since it's iframe-based, to `script-src` to allow it to runs it's JavaScript **and** to `img-src` as it provides thumbnail images as well.
 Phew!
-CSP is not easy, but it's a quick way to add an extra layer of protection to your site.
+CSP is not easy, but it's the quickest way to add an extra layer of protection to your site.

 > **NOTE!** Marketeers and SEO-people *hate* CSP's!
 With a CSP in place, they can no longer just add a cool new tracking-script via *Google Tag Manager* or similar.
 So be prepared to hear a lot of complaints, unless you create a CMS-block, where they can add/remove CSP entries themselves.